 This course continues the presentation of vocabulary and basic structural patterns began in Elementary German I with emphasis on comprehension, speaking, reading, and writing skills.
-Prerequisite: GE 101 or one year of high school German.
 3:0:3

 GE 103 Elementary German I

 Areas covered in this course include: grammar, vocabulary building, conversation, comprehension and writing, with an introduction to German culture and civilization.
 Some lab required.
 3:1:4